microtrain/bootcamp/05-HTML/05-MetaData.md

 Metadata comes in many forms.
 The most common forms are
 * [```meta```](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta) elements - these are elements that appear in the ```head``` of your HTML document.
 * [microdata](https://www.w3.org/TR/microdata/) - attributes that are applied directly your HTML elements.
-* external files - External files serve as another source of meta data.
-These files are typically either informational ir serve as some sort of configuration for a third-party service.
+* external files - External files serve as another source of metadata.
+These files are typically either provide information or serve as a configuration for a third-party service.

 > This section serves as an overview of metadata, there is no code to apply in this lesson.